 How Cheap Massage Insurance Options Stack Up

 I did a deep dive analysis on massage insurance in a guide I wrote 9 years ago about cheap massage insurance.
-Don’t worry: The guide is updated and revised every week!
+(Don’t worry: The guide is updated and revised every week!)
 The guide compares cheap and the more expensive massage insurances options.
 It’s an easy read and a straightforward guide.
 Once you read it, I think you will be able to make a clear and easy decision for yourself.

-Last, if you have a massage insurance questions, email me anytime (mark@makethemostofmassage.com).
+Also, if you have a massage insurance questions, email me anytime (mark@makethemostofmassage.com).
 I’d also be happy to answer questions you may have about my business articles. 🙂

 About Mark